Cleaning up our area rivers has value

 Getting permits to do aquatic restoration is extensive and detailed.
 As we work with our partners, Sea and Shoreline, DEP, the Army Corps of Engineers, SWFWMD, and other stakeholders, any concerns are addressed and no permits are issued that have any risk of harm.
 The first step of permitting is to map all the extant beds of beneficial vegetation to ensure they aren’t disturbed.

-All the vacuuming is done by diver-held four-inch hoses that ensure only targeted cleaning happens.
+All the vacuuming is done by diver-held, 4-inch hoses, which ensures only targeted cleaning happens.
 We will utilize the best science available to engineer living shorelines and other appropriate measures to prevent mine tailing to continue to erode into the river.

 What we have learned from the Kings Bay Restoration Project is that restoring dense eelgrass beds shades outs hydrilla and keeps it from getting reestablished.
 This is the best way to defeat hydrilla once and for all.
 By doing one complete cleaning of the river, we believe herbicide treatment won’t be needed anymore, which everyone can agree is a good thing.